cerndb/ords-config-image/README.md

     </tr>
 </table>

-### Other
-It's best to run this Docker image from inside of the CERN network.

 ## Artifacts
 If creating the artifacts succeeded, there should be a directory (in `/ORA/dbs01/syscontrol/local/dadEdit` by default) with 3 key elements: